zero-fret/NoobTorch/README.md

 # NoobTorch
-PyTorch for Noobs, Ultralytics Tuners and Everyone who think AI is cool.
+PyTorch for Noobs, Ultralytics Tuners and Every AI Chaser